Inverse design of broadband and lossless topological photonic crystal waveguide modes: Design process and results

 \section{Design process and results}

 We start our inverse design optimization from a state-of-the-art topological PCS waveguide design recently introduced by He {\em et al.}~\cite{heSilicononinsulatorSlabTopological2019}.
 As shown in Fig. \ref{fig: Fig 1}, this lattice structure is formed from two photonic crystals (PCs), which can be described as a triangular lattice of unit cells containing two air holes, with lattice constant $a$ (see Fig. \ref{fig: Fig 1}), or alternatively as a triangular lattice of 6 hole honeycomb unit cells with lattice constant $\sqrt{3}a$ and cluster radius fixed at $R=a/\sqrt{3}$.
 In each two-hole unit cell, the two circular air holes have different radii, $r_1$ and $r_2$.
 Above the interface, the relative positions of the smaller and bigger holes are flipped about the $x$ axis.
 Both PCs therefore have the same band structure, which contains a photonic bandgap (PBG).
-We define the PBG as a frequency range below the light line, where there are no radiation modes and intrinsic losses.
-In Fig.~\ref{fig: Fig 2}, we show the PBG properties for various system paramaters; the PBG is shaded dark blue in panels \ref{fig: Fig 2}(b-d).
-The interface is constructed by truncating each PCS at a value of $y$ at which a row of holes with radius $r_2$ exists and positioning the PCs such that the triangular lattice is continuous across the interface.
-To be consistent with He {\em et al.}~\cite{heSilicononinsulatorSlabTopological2019}, the PCS and the waveguide are modeled with a silica substrate with $\epsilon = 2.1$, and the slab dielectric constant is $\epsilon = 12.0$.
+We define the PBG as a frequency range below the light line, where there are no PC modes.
+We use a lattice constant of $a = 453$ nm, $r_1 = 47.7$ nm, $r_2 = 106.5$ nm, and the slab height is $h=4a/7 = 258.9$ nm.

-The objective of the optimization is to increase the bandwidth of a target single guided mode.
-We define the bandwidth as the frequency range, {\it under the light line}, in which no PCS bands exist, where the guided mode band exists as a one-to-one transformation of frequency.
+In Fig.~\ref{fig: Fig 2}, we show the PBG properties for various system paramaters; the PBG is shaded dark blue in panels (b-d).
+The interface is constructed by truncating each PC at a value of $y$ at which a row of holes with radius $r_2$ exists and positioning the PCs such that the triangular lattice is continuous across the interface.
+To be consistent with He {\em et al.}~\cite{heSilicononinsulatorSlabTopological2019}, the PC and the waveguide are modeled with a silica substrate with $\epsilon = 2.1$, and the slab dielectric constant is $\epsilon = 12.0$.